Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused quest objectives to keep being displayed when loading a save game from within a quest.
 - The current day and month within a scenario is now displayed.
+The Germanic and Anglo-Saxon civilizations use the Anglo-Saxon calendar for month names.
 - The minimum resolution for the game is now 1024.

 * Modding